emtee40/systemrescue-usbwriter/README.md

 -e|--tmpdir=<TMPDIR>           Use the given directory for storing temporary files.
                                You need enough space there for unpacking the whole iso image.
 Defaults to the TMPDIR environment variable.

+--appimage-extract             Unpack the AppImage.
+Overrides other parameters.

+--appimage-mount               Mounts the AppImage to a path in TMPDIR, prints out the path.
+                               Unmounts when terminated with Ctrl+C. Overrides other parameters.

 -l|--licenses                  Show licenses of all programs packaged in the AppImage.
                                Use 'e' to view a file and 'q' to quit.